IAmTrial/SlashWork/SlashDiablo_Tools_API/Specifications/Diablo_II/Pointers/index.md

 ## The Solution

 Separate functions and versions from each other.
 Eliminate stubs by abstracting the custom calling conventions.
-Functions and variables are declared using the header files, but the implementation is in the C++ file (.cpp).
+Functions and variables are declared using the header files, but the implementation is in the C++ file.

 ### Dependencies